DataTalksClub/mlops-zoomcamp/01-intro/homework.md

 Let's apply one-hot encoding to the pickup and dropoff location IDs.
 We'll use only these two features for our model.

+* Turn pickup and dropoff location IDs into string
 * Turn the dataframe into a list of dictionaries
 * Fit a dictionary vectorizer
 * Get a feature matrix from it